How to Use Traefik as a Reverse Proxy for Docker Containers on Ubuntu 16.04

 A domain and three A records,

-monitor, that each point to the IP address of your Docker host.
-You can learn how to point domains to DigitalOcean Droplets by following the How To Set Up a Host Name with DigitalOcean tutorial.
+monitor, that each point to the IP address of your server.
+You can learn how to point domains to DigitalOcean Droplets by reading through DigitalOcean's Domains and DNS documentation.
 Throughout this tutorial, substitute your domain for

 example.comin the configuration files and examples.